gustavoper/magic/README.md

-# Magic Framework
+# Magic

-It's a magical and simple framework built for scalable API solutions. *"Xablau!"*
+The PHP Framework for Web Wizards who conjure *"Xablau!"*

-## Features
+## About

-* Eloquent ORM
-* PHP 7.1
-* Docker
+Magic is a web application framework for API development.
+Our project offers a simple and light-weight bootstrap skeleton to build scalable aplications.
+We look for simplicity to understand its architecture and offer a door for begginners!